ReaperKeeper34/ARKSEModsArchived/README.md

 other then that the rest is my code, im not sure how well the files will play with the ADK as they are from a 2017 build of it.

-That being said, good luck, if you have questions you can shoot me a message on discord Azazel#8008.
-Though i wont lie, i havent touched any of the ADK since 2017.

-Enjoy.
+That being said, good luck.